 Tokyo is a vibrant city that’s full of energy.
 Know any kids who fit that description?
-This crowded, chaotic city of nearly 38 million residents is an effervescent playground for your little ones.
-We’ve got you covered when it comes to traveling happily to Tokyo with kids—from dos and don'ts to attractions and restaurants.
+This crowded, chaotic city of nearly 38 million residents is an effervescent playground for your little ones with bustling streets, shopping malls, play areas, and attractions from Shinjuku to Harajuku and everywhere in between.
+We’ve got you covered when it comes to traveling happily to Tokyo with the whole family—from dos and don'ts to attractions and restaurants.

 Why You Should Visit Tokyo With Kids